 1. Button on the handle

-Every Tesla branded cable (Home wall charger, or Supercharger) is going to have a button on the handle that will very quickly stop the energy flow and release the locking pin.
+Every Tesla-branded cable (Home wall charger, and Supercharger) is going to have a button on the handle that will very quickly stop the energy flow and release the locking pin.
 This is the best way to release the charger, most of the time.
 However, if you are using non-Tesla chargers with a J1772 adapter, you will need to use one of the following two other methods.

 2. Charging screen on the display

 Inside the car, going to the charging screen on the center display will show you buttons to stop the charging, as well as another button for unlocking the Charge Port.
 Pro-tip; hitting Unlock Charge Port will also stop the charging session.

 When your Tesla is charging, the home screen of the Tesla app is going to show you UI controls specific to charging.
 So if you are outside of the vehicle, the quickest way to release the locking pin may be from your smartphone.
 Just like on the in-car display, the app offers the choice of stopping the charging session or unlocking the charging port.

 Activate voice commands by long pressing the right-hand click wheel on the steering wheel.
 When the car prompts for commands, asking for “unlock the charge port” should also do the trick.